deislabs/deislabs.io/content/posts/introducing-slight.md

 In fact, they are already in WebAssembly System Interface (WASI) phase 1 proposals.
 You can find the proposals [here](https://github.com/WebAssembly/WASI/blob/main/Proposals.md).

-Our next step is to work with multiple parties to design a set of interfaces that follow the least common denominator (LCD) principle.
+Our next step is to work with multiple parties to design a set of interfaces that find the balance between rich feature sets and portability across providers.

 ## Finishing thoughts

-We are excited for work like WebAssembly Component Model and WASI to mature.
-We believe that in the future, you will be able to build portable and secure wasm applications that can run on any places, including cloud, edge, and IoT.
+We are excited for the WebAssembly Component Model and WASI to continue maturing.
+We believe that in the future, you will be able to build portable and secure wasm applications that can run nearly anywhere, including on-premise, cloud, edge, IoT, on satellites in space, anywhere!

 Thanks for reading!
 If you'd like to learn more about SpiderLightning, please check out our [GitHub repo](https://github.com/deislabs/spiderlightning)